 An old electrical panel can create major headaches beyond just performance issues.
 Many panels that are 25 years or older no longer meet current electrical safety standards.
 This can become a significant problem when you try to sell your home, as outdated panels are often flagged during a home inspection.
 Furthermore, some homeowner’s insurance companies may refuse to renew your policy or could deny a claim if they discover your home has an obsolete panel, like an old fuse box.
 Investing in your home’s residential electric system by upgrading your panel protects your property and ensures you won’t face unexpected compliance issues down the road.

-The Benefits of Upgrading Your Electrical Panel
+Why Upgrading Your Electrical Panel Is a Smart Move

 Upgrading your electrical panel is more than a simple repair—it’s a powerful investment in your home.
 A modern panel enhances your property’s safety, value, and functionality, ensuring your electrical system is ready for today’s demands.